Darklyter/StashPlexAgent.bundle/README.md

 For installing just download the bundle and put it into your "\PlexMediaServer\Plex Media Server\Plug-ins" folder.
 (The entire bundle as a directory...  "\StashPlexAgent.bundle")

 I guarantee there will be problems.
 When they pop up feel free to get with me on either the TPDB or Stash Discord channels.

+Also this agent only handles scenes currently.
+I haven't played with movies in Stash yet, but can take a look if there is interest.
+Currently the Plex ADE agent handles that for me.